Step-by-Step Guide: Adding Recurring Events to Your Notion Calendar for Regular Meetings, Reminders, and Appointments

 How to Add Recurring Events to Your Notion Calendar

-Step 1: Open your Notion Workspace
+Step 1: Open Your Notion Workspace

-Start by opening your Notion Workspace and navigate to the page where you want to set up your calendar.
+Start by opening your Notion Workspace and navigating to the page where you want to set up your calendar.
 If you haven’t created a dedicated page yet, simply select + New Page from the sidebar to get started.

 Step 2: Add a New Calendar

 Within your chosen page, click the + button to add a new block.
 In the block menu, search for Calendar and select the option.
 This will insert a blank calendar block onto your page.
+If your use case revolves around events or meetings, consider creating a dedicated Calendar database to take advantage of properties and filters.

 Step 3: Customize Your Calendar

 After adding your calendar block, click on it to open the sidebar where you can adjust its appearance and settings.
 Customize views, filters, and sorts to tailor the calendar to your workflow.
+Recent updates offer enhanced filter and sort options to make it even easier to organize events by type, status, or priority.

 Step 4: Add a Recurring Event